-Williams College Museum of Art will open Seeds of Divinity on Jan.
-19, an exhibit of works from artists in five civilizations in Mexico and Central America — the Maya, the people of Teotihuacán, the Zapotec, Nayarit and Aztec.
+Williams College Museum of Art has opened Seeds of Divinity, an exhibit of works from artists in five civilizations in Mexico and Central America — the Maya, the people of Teotihuacán, the Zapotec, Nayarit and Aztec.

 Antonia Foias, chair and professor of anthropology, curated this exhibit with her students in a fall course.

 They began with a question, she said, as she walked among figures in clay and polished stone, offering bowls, a terra-cotta whistle, a clay rattle and rasp: Who are the gods, and how do people see them, think of them and interact with them?